jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 The main point is that when you make significant improvements in some area of your life, there will be those people who simply cannot adjust to the new you.
 It’s up to you to decide how much time you spend around them.

-### 31\.
+## 31\.
 Two years is all you need to make a difference

 I don’t know if I’ve saved the best lesson for last, but I certainly have saved the lesson that’s made the greatest impact on me until the end.

 You only need 2 years to change any part of your life you are unsatisfied with.
-Financial, dating, work prospects, health, etc. 2 years is assuming you put earnest effort in but you aren’t obsessive.
+Financial, dating, work prospects, health, etc. 2 years is assuming you put an earnest effort in but you aren’t obsessive.

 You could become obsessive and make changes even quicker, but it should not take you any longer than 2 years to change your life – if you *really* want to be better.
 This means that if you were to fuck up until you are 30, you could have a respectable life by 35.